davitazzio/snow-cover-classifier/README.md

 ## Usage:

-Sentinel-hub data are not uploaded on github: to use the visualization web application is necessary to execute the whole code, including the images download. <br />
+Sentinel-hub data are freely available on the sentinel-hub portal: to use the visualization web application is necessary to execute the whole code, including the images download. <br /> <br />
 Ground truth data are available [here](https://liveunibo-my.sharepoint.com/:f:/g/personal/davide_tazzioli_studio_unibo_it/EjvXFvW31GRDjofT59b1NZQBpWclOEBas9A7Mf7V_aZ7Rw?e=dDXEnJ) **(only people in University of Bologna)** <br />

 The original size report is available [here](https://liveunibo-my.sharepoint.com/:b:/g/personal/davide_tazzioli_studio_unibo_it/EZ21idXcF6hBm84vpWoLiJUBXgd8IUA5rPE31hGINeUcdQ?e=Usyik1) **(only people in University of Bologna)** <br />